Let's Learn How to Remove Mildew and Mold from a Bounce House. And How to Clean One, Too!

 It's safe to say that when most of us see an inflatable bounce house up close for the first time, we find ourselves thinking the same things.
 That looks fun is probably one of the first ones to cross our minds.
 The kids would love that is another one.
 And that must be a pain in the rear to clean is surely up near the top of the list, too.
+And questions about how to remove mildew and mold from a bounce house might just be enough to turn some people off from buying one entirely, though it really shouldn't.

 Step I - Cleaning Prep